The Relationship Clinic logo with Ethel Mosena MA LMFT

 Couples and Family Counseling

-Finding insurance coverage for couples or family counseling can be a bit more challenging, but it's definitely not impossible.
-Historically, many insurance plans didn't cover relationship-focused therapy unless one partner had a specific mental health diagnosis that was impacting the relationship.
+Finding insurance coverage for couples therapy or family counseling can be more challenging, but it's not impossible.
+Historically, many insurance plans didn't cover relationship-focused therapy unless one partner had a specific diagnosis that was impacting the relationship.
 However, as the understanding of mental wellness evolves, more providers are recognizing the value of this work.
-Some online platforms now offer couples counseling and will help you determine if your plan covers it.
-It’s always worth checking your benefits, as investing in your relationship's health is one of the most powerful things you can do.

 Specialized Therapy Approaches